Population: 1,236,344,631 - ranks 2nd worldwide

 Hand of Hope currently supports the Community Development Center, providing spiritual, academic, health care, food distribution, and childcare.
 Hand of Hope had fully funded and operated the Prem Kiran Transformation Center near Mumbai, to provide women and children an escape from the sex trade industry and offered freedom in Christ.

 Book TranslationOver fifty-two of Joyce's books have been translated into more than 20 different Indian languages.
 Over 8.3 million copies have been distributed through outreaches.

-Children's HomesHand of Hope operates and funds 5 children's homes within India, with hundreds of children receiving care.
+Children's HomesHand of Hope operates and funds 4 children's homes within India, with over 200 hundred children receiving care.

 - 2015 - After weeks of the heaviest rainfall seen in 100 years flooded Chennai, Hand of Hope quickly responded to provide clean-up relief, food, blankets, and mats.